egertonspring/rsyslog-doc/README.md

 I will only document the "new" advanced format here because the only legacy that counts is "Hogwarts Legacy"

 ## Forwarding
-The following rule will forward logs which are tagged "hello-go" to the server which is defined in the target-section:
+The following rule will forward logs which are tagged "hello-go" to the server which is defined in the target-section.
+If you have multiple templates defined within the rsyslog.conf.d-File make sure you select the right one in your forwarding rule in the template-section:

 ```
 if $programname == 'hello-go' then {